HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 ~~The ***“Ratifiers”*** hereby adopt this ***“Constitution”*** as the formal authority structure of the specified ***“Organization”***.
 In so doing, the Ratifiers cede their power to govern and run the Organization into the rules and processes herein, except for any powers that the Ratifiers lack the authority to delegate.
 The Ratifiers or their successors may amend this Constitution or repeal it using whatever authority they relied upon to adopt it, provided that any amendments are made in writing.~~

 De ***"Leden"*** accepteren bij deze de ***"Spelregels"*** als de formele structuur voor de ***"Organisatie"***.
 Wat betekend dat de leden hun autoriteit ontlenen aan de regels en processen hieronder beschreven.
 De leden ~~en/of hun eventuele nazaten~~ mogen deze spelregels op elk moment aanpassen of verwerpen mits er geen bezwaar is en zolang de aanpassingen maar wel in dit document geschreven worden.
+De Leden mogen een initiele structuur, beleid en domeinen bepalen bij het aannemen van deze Spelregels.

 ~~Any existing policies and systems the Organization had in effect before adopting this Constitution continue in full force after adoption, however they may not be expanded upon or modified except by the authorities and processes defined herein.
 These legacy policies and systems further lose all weight and authority as soon as this Constitution's processes create something that replaces or contradicts them.~~